Alternative Thoughts About Attention Deficit Disorder

 Dr. Mate: It depends very much on the child.
 In most cases I feel it's not the child, but the parents who need counseling and advice.
 I spend much more time with the parents, than with the child.
 However, it does depend on the individual case.
 Some kids are quite ready for therapy.
 For example, if not talking therapy, then play, or art therapy.

 nanabear: I have a daughter with ADD, now age sixteen, who is now a year behind in school.
 Specifically, how can I promote her development in our day to day lives?
 Can you give some examples?

 Dr. Mate: I would have to know much more about the individual case.
 I have a whole chapter on teenagers in the book.
 In general, we have to let go of trying to control these kids at this age.
 You have to allow them to make their own decisions, and yes, their own mistakes.
-You may wish to go to my website, at www.scatteredminds.com, and download the chapter on oppositionality (no cost).
-Above all, its important that whatever we do, we don't exacerbate the resentment and oppositionality of the ADD teenager, and that we understand why they feel the way they do.
+Above all, it is important that whatever we do, we don't exacerbate the resentment and oppositionality of the ADD teenager, and that we understand why they feel the way they do.